What if you could crack every IPv4 question on the 11.10.4 module quiz without breaking a sweat?

 What Is IPv4 Addressing

 IPv4 addressing is the way computers on a network talk to each other using a 32‑bit number.
-But 1.
-But in plain English, think of it as a street address for every device that wants to send or receive data.
-Also, that 32‑bit number is usually written as four decimal “octets” separated by dots, like 192.
-168.10 It's one of those things that adds up..
+Think about it: in plain English, think of it as a street address for every device that wants to send or receive data.
+168.1.So that 32‑bit number is usually written as four decimal “octets” separated by dots, like 192.
+10 That's the part that actually makes a difference..

 The Two Parts: Network and Host